 - Summer (June – August): Summer is peak tourist season everywhere in California, and while we may not recommend a visit to Disneyland during these months, we certainly suggest considering a trip to Yosemite National Park.
 Thanks to the spring runoff, the park’s waterfalls are especially stunning in early June.
 By July and August most of the park’s roads are usually open and you’ll find the best options for hiking because most of the trails are accessible.

 - Autumn (September – November): Although this is high season, this is the best time to visit wine country.
 Whether it’s Napa Valley or Sonoma, you’ll find harvest season to be a happening time.
 This is also an ideal time to visit nearby San Francisco if you want to enjoy warmer weather without having to deal with the summer tourist traffic.

 - Winter (December – February): These months are ideal for paying a visit to Death Valley National Park near the Nevada border.
-The average daily high in February (when our Death Valley Adventure Vacation departs) is a comfortable 72°F, and these months are a fantastic time to explore this land of extremes without having to worry about extreme temperatures!
+The average daily high in February (when our Death Valley luxury adventure departs) is a comfortable 72°F, and these months are a fantastic time to explore this land of extremes without having to worry about extreme temperatures!